 The best riding weather is typically obtained in the July through September timeframe since the higher elevation, mountain top rides are typically snow covered until mid-July.
 However, you can still ride at lower elevations nearly throughout the year in North Vancouver, Squamish and Vancouver Island – if you don’t mind the rainier weather.

 The best regions to ride for steep, technically challenging trails are North Vancouver, Squamish and Whistler.
 North Vancouver has dozens of unique, man-made wooden features to challenge the most nervy riders.
-You will find the best flow trails in Squamish (on the highway from Vancouver to Whistler) and Cumberland on Vancouver Island.
+You will find the best flow trails and steep rock slabs in Squamish (on the highway from Vancouver to Whistler) and flow trails in Cumberland on Vancouver Island.
 If you are looking for outstanding mountain-top vistas, you can find them in Whistler, Revelstoke and Rossland.
 However, you will also find outstanding mountain biking, small town hospitality and excellent craft breweries throughout the province – towns such as Valemont and Nelson for example, you just need to be adventurous to head further afield.
 For those visitors to BC who might be more familiar with US ski towns, you will find the towns of Rossland and Nelson similar to those in: Truckee and South Lake Tahoe in California, Park City in Utah and Telluride and Crested Butte in Colorado.

-Have a look at my Top 100 List for other outstanding trails in BC!
+In addition to the list below, have a look at my Top 100 List for other outstanding trails in BC!
 Of my Top 100 Trails, I count 30 trails within the Vancouver, Squamish and Whistler highway corridor – all within a short 90 minute drive!

 Top 10 Trails in British Columbia

-12Ladies OnlyNorth VancouverBCDouble Black6.53
+1Ladies OnlyNorth VancouverBCDouble Black

 And for a further detailed list of recommended trails in Whistler, North Vancouver and Whistler, see the list of the Top 10 trails in each city below.